Gutter Apron vs Drip Edge

 One of the main advantages of installing drip edge is to provide protection against your fascia board.
 Water and excess moisture are dangerous to the health of your fascia board.
 Drip edge installed directs water into the gutter.
 On the other hand, the gutter apron has the advantage of providing you with less maintenance over time.
 Better flashing or gutter apron serves as the primary purpose of collecting all the water.
 This spares you the hassle stress having collected water from the gutter yourself and clean it.

 In regards to reliability, both the gutter apron and drip edge are durable roofing materials against UV rays and moisture.
 The only problem is if they’re installed poorly doesn’t really matter which one you choose to install.
 If you do install drip edge incorrectly, it is extremely easy to take back off.
 Whereas gutter apron can be be a little bit more difficult to fix.
+If you don’t have any experience installing gutter apron or drip edge, the latter might be a better choice.

 The cost difference between gutter apron and drip edge is a lot.
 Drip edge costs significantly more than gutter apron.
 However, you do not want to choose the cheaper option just to save money, as this could be the wrong choice for your home.